HPV in Women

-Human papillomavirus, or HPV for short, belongs to a group of viruses that can infect the skin and mucous membranes of both men and women.
+An Overview of Women and HPVHuman papillomavirus, or HPV for short, belongs to a group of viruses that can infect the skin and mucous membranes of both men and women.
 These infections may cause no symptoms, produce warts, or be associated with a range of different noncancerous growths or cancer.

 Genital HPV is the most common sexually transmitted disease (STD) in the United States.
 At least 50 percent of sexually active men and women get genital HPV at some point in their lives.
 In addition, at least 80 percent of women will have been infected by genital HPV by the time they turn 50.